csqsiew/website/content/teaching/teaching-summary.md

 **National University of Singapore (2019-)**

-PL3237 Language and Cognitive Processes
+* PL3237 Language and Cognitive Processes

+* PL3281E Lab in Speech and Language Processes

 **University of Kansas (2012-2017)**